- Elgar original reference

 Chapter 25: Taxes on Land and Property in Argentina

-Ernesto Rezk Argentina is a three-tiered federation: in addition to the national government, there are 23 provinces plus the autonomous city of Buenos Aires and 1175 municipalities.1 Each layer of government is constitutionally endowed with ample ﬁscal powers and spending functions, but property and land taxes are basically at the subnational level.
+25 Taxes on land and property in Argentina Ernesto Rezk Argentina is a three-tiered federation: in addition to the national government, there are 23 provinces plus the autonomous city of Buenos Aires and 1175 municipalities.1 Each layer of government is constitutionally endowed with ample ﬁscal powers and spending functions, but property and land taxes are basically at the subnational level.
 Property tax revenues are roughly $1.1 billion annually, $0.66 billion at the provincial and $0.44 billion at the municipal level respectively.
 In percentage terms, this annual revenue represents 1.1 percent of GDP (0.65 percent levied by provinces and 0.45 percent by municipalities).
 Property and land taxes yield a by no means negligible 5 percent of all tax revenues in Argentina.
 As shown in Table 25.1, in terms of provincial own ﬁscal resources, property and land taxes are second only to the turnover tax, contributing in the period 16 percent of consolidated provincial ﬁscal revenues compared to almost 57 percent contributed by the latter.
 The second and third columns of the table show that the collection of the tax is concentrated in the main provinces (City of Buenos Aires, Buenos Aires, Córdoba, Mendoza and Santa Fé), which together account for almost 90 percent of the total yield.
 At the municipal level, this tax is by far the most important ﬁscal resource, amounting to 35 percent of municipal ﬁscal revenues.
-As mentioned above, constitutional arrangements in Argentina permit overlapping of ﬁscal sources, since the use of one tax or a tax base by one government level does not preclude...
+As mentioned above, constitutional arrangements in Argentina permit overlapping of ﬁscal sources, since the use of one tax or a tax...

 You are not authenticated to view the full text of this chapter or article.